quintilesims/layer0/README.md

 The Layer0 Setup tool (commonly called `l0-setup`) is used to provision and manage resources in AWS that a Layer0 instance needs to run correctly.

 #### Common Functions
-*The following commands should be ran from the `layer0/setup` directory*
+*The following commands should be run from the `layer0/setup` directory*

 | Function      | Command       |
 | ------------- |:--------------|